dataminer-site/dataminer-site.github.io/docs/archive/0.10/sql/functions/overview.md

 ## Query Functions

-The `duckdb_functions()` table function shows the list of functions currently built into the system.
+The `dataminer_functions()` table function shows the list of functions currently built into the system.

 ```sql
 SELECT DISTINCT ON(function_name)